Last updated August 3, 2018

 of another country.
 The repairs may be performed at the site of the repair facility or elsewhere.

-billed separately or is declared as a part of the price of the goods on the import or export
+separately or is declared as a part of the price of the goods on the import or export declaration

-declaration filed with the U.S. Customs and Border Protection.
-Maintenance and repair of computers
+filed with the U.S. Customs and Border Protection.
+Maintenance and repair of computers are

-are included under computer services, and some maintenance and repair of ships, aircraft,
+included under computer services, and some maintenance and repair of ships, aircraft, and other

 Transport - Consists of transactions associated with moving people and freight from one location